 - Digitisation: we will invest around €800 million in digital innovation initiatives.
 In this context, 500 million will be dedicated to the traditional meter replacement program with smart meters for the Mass Market segment, which will be completed by the first half of 2020.
 We are also transforming our network, that will be gradually digitized with an investment of over €300 million.
 This will allow us manage our network according to innovative methods, criteria and algorithms that will make it unique in Europe.
-In 2018, we will also launch the Digital Factory, the real engine for the digitalization of our business processes.
+In November 2018, we completed the migration of our applications systems on the cloud and also launched the Digital Factory, the real engine for the digitalization of our business processes.
 Finally, we will invest an additional €300 million in initiatives instrumental to the remunerated distribution activity in the centralized RAB, especially for the cloud strategy.

 - Sardinia metanisation: we have become the main operator of the island, acquiring the management of about a third of the 38 pools of users defined by regional subdivisions.
 Over the period of the plan, the investments planned for the methanisation of Sardinia are about 450 million euros, and we will simultaneously develop technological innovation programs in order to serve these areas with most advanced networks and services.

 - Growth through M&A transactions: the 2018-2024 strategic plan expects to allocate approximately €420 million to new M&A initiatives to accelerate the growth and improvement of our competitive positioning.
-The acquisitions and related planned investments will allow us to bring the number of meters handled to about 7.1 million in 2024, against about 6.6 million at the end of 2017 (without including the affiliated companies).
+The acquisitions and related planned investments will allow us to bring the number of meters handled to about 7.1 million in 2024.
 Our M&A policy is driven by the desire to consolidate our presence in interesting ATEM and invest in areas of the country that do not benefit from natural gas infrastructure yet.
-This is the rational at the base of the acquisitions already realised in 2017 and in the first few months of 2018 in the North East, in Campania, Basilicata, Calabria and Sicily.
+This is the rational at the base of the acquisitions already realised in 2017 and over the course of 2018 in the North East, in Campania, Basilicata, Calabria and Sicily.

 See the box dedicated to new technologies for more information about our innovation initiatives.